-Olivia Hale is a sophomore at IUPUI and plans to major in Public Safety Management and minor in Spanish.
-In addition, Olivia plans to apply for the accelerated master's program at the O'Neill School.
+Olivia Hale is in her final semester at IUPUI in Public Safety Management.
+In addition, Olivia of beginning the accelerated master's program in Criminal Justice and Public Safety Management at the O'Neill School with a minor in Religious Studies.
 After completing her degree, she plans to enter into the career path of federal law enforcement, specifically in counterterrorism or a special investigations unit.
 Olivia chose IUPUI and O'Neill School because of the diversity the campus has to offer.
-In the future, Olivia plans to work in a larger city where she can be exposed to many different individuals and she knows that IUPUI and O'Neill School will provide her with the absolute best instructors and academic experiences.
+In the future, Olivia plans to work in a larger city where she can be exposed to many different individuals, and she knows that IUPUI and O'Neill School will provide her with the absolute best instructors and academic experiences.
+Olivia is currently a cadet in the Indiana University Police Department Program.

 Reece H. Thompson

-Reece Thompson has spent his time at the O’Neill School working toward his bachelor’s degree is Public Safety Management.
-Reece chose O’Neill School because it offered the degree and programs he needed to fulfill his short and long term goals.
-Reece feels his college goals are quite simple—he wants to graduate with a job lined up and make a lasting impact on campus.
-Reece chose to study Public Safety Management with a minor in Civic Leadership because of the great opportunities.
+Reece Thompson has spent his last 4 years at the O'Neill School working toward his bachelor's degree in Public Safety Management with a minor in Civic Leadership.
+Reece chose O'Neill School of Public and Environment Affairs because it offered the degree and programs he needed to fulfill his short and long¬ term goals.
+Reece started achieving these goals by interning with the Indiana State Fairgrounds and Indiana State Police where he learned the key elements of public safety.
+After these opportunities he continued to stick with law enforcement at Indiana University Police Department in their cadet program where he is now a full sworn police officer.
+Reece chose to study Public Safety Management with a minor in Civic Leadership because of the unique combination of degrees that highlights his work inside and outside of IUPUI.
 He feels this degree makes him capable of pursing a leadership position in law enforcement.
-Before graduation, Reece plans to apply to different police departments in Indiana so he can develop a foundation for his career.
-His long-term goal is to work with a federal department so he can bring experience back to help local communities.
+After graduation, Reece plans to seek career opportunities in central Indiana in a law enforcement officer position.
+His long-term goal is to become a future leader in law enforcement.

 Shelby Cleek is a sophomore at Indiana University Bloomington pursuing an informatics degree with a minor in psychology.
 She will be a second-generation law enforcement officer.
 Her passion for the field has been present all her life but in 2016 it was affirmed when she attended the FBI Youth Leadership Program in Quantico, Virginia.
 Shelby plans to join the IU cadets to help her ultimately pursue a career in federal law enforcement.
 She is excited for the future and very thankful for Jason Baker and his family, this scholarship has given her an additional motivation and reason behind her dreams.

-Alexander Clausius is beginning his master's degree in Homeland Security and Emergency Management after earning his bachelor's degree in Public Safety Management this spring.
+Alexander Clausius is in his second year working towards his master's degree in Public Management after earning his bachelor's degree in Public Safety Management in.
 His education at the O'Neill School will help him achieve his career goal to be an FBI special agent focusing on counterterrorism or violent crime.
 This has been Alex's dream since he was in the eighth grade and since then, he has done everything to make this dream a reality.
 He feels that an important decision he made in pursuit of this goal was to major in Public Safety Management at the O'Neill School.
 Alex feels he was correct in his decision because working toward this degree allowed him to have some amazing opportunities.
-Over the last three years, Alexander was able to participate in a program at a maximum-security prison with Toastmasters International, where his perspective on criminal justice was changed.
+Over the last four years, Alexander was able to participate in a program at a maximum-security prison with Toastmasters International, where his perspective on criminal justice was changed.
 He had the opportunity to study issues related to terrorism, homeland security, public safety, and public policy.
 In addition, he traveled to London for a study-abroad program and worked and studied in Washington D.C through the Washington Leadership Program.
-To finish off his undergraduate degree, he worked with IUPD as a cadet during the (spring 2020) COVID pandemic.
-Alex graduated with honors and was part of IUPUI Top 100 for 2020.
+To finish off his undergraduate degree, he participated in the Indiana University Cadet Officer Program as a cadet during the (spring 2020) COVID pandemic and Alex graduated with honors and was part of IUPUI Top 100 for 2020.
+After his graduation, Alex earned an Indiana Law Enforcement Certification from the Indiana University Police Academy in August 2021 and has since began working full time for IUPD-Indianapolis with hopes to complete his masters degree by May 2022.

 Darian will be a junior at IUPUI majoring in Criminal Justice.
 Darian will graduate in 2019 with a CJ degree and a graduate certificate in Public Management.
 As an IUPUI Cadet Darian is attending the Indiana Law Enforcement Academy in Bloomington and will begin his Junior year as a part time sworn police officer gaining valuable experiance in his chosen field.